tinawng/Blog/content/posts/instant-chill-music.md

 repo: github.com/tinawng/chill
 ---

-When I first encounted Traf's [Sunday.fm](https://sunday.fm/), I was blown away by the simplicity of the concept.
+When I first encountered Traf's [Sunday.fm](https://sunday.fm/), I was blown away by the simplicity of the concept.
 I'm already a big fan of webradios and regularly listen to [Chilled Cow's youtube stream](https://www.youtube.com/watch?v=5qap5aO4i9A).

 But I see a better opportunity than just re-streaming already existing webradios.